madtheos/ha-mqtt-vginverter/README.md

 sudo apt install python3 python3-bleak python3-paho-mqtt
 ```

-1. Clone repo.
+2. Clone repo.
 ```bash
 git clone https://github.com/madtheos/ha-mqtt-vginverter.git
 ```

-3. Edit the example files with your data.
-You might need to use the OEM app or a Bluetooth scanner to find the MAC address of your inverter/ups.
+3. Find the MAC address of your inverter/ups using the OEM app or a Bluetooth scanner app such as nRF Connect.

+4. - Add the MAC address directly to the script and then run it directly, skipping the rest of the steps.
+   - OR
+   - Edit the example files for the systemd service with your data.

 5. Copy the service file to something like **/etc/systemd/system/vginverter.service**